AFCAT Normalization Scheme 2025

 AFCAT Normalization Scheme: Pros

-- Implementation of the normalization scheme would ensure that unfair advantage is not given to the students appearing for a relatively easier shift of the AFCAT exam.
+- Implementation of the normalization scheme would ensure that unfair advantage is not given to the students appearing for a relatively easier shift of AFCAT exam.

 - The normalization scheme is carried out for various competitive national and state-level exams, which have been conducted smoothly.